 LIST FOR AUCTION

-In many probate property sales, the next step is to select a reputable auction company (and your Los Angeles real estate agent can help with this).
+In many probate property sales, the next step is to select a reputable auction company (and your Riverside real estate agent can help with this).
 Your auction company will need to be fully licensed as both an auctioneer and a real estate agent or broker.

 SECURE CONTRACTED SALE APPROVAL